orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 when migrating your data from a file system to an object storage since you can copy all the file hierarchy as is.

+*Note* : With AWS S3, there might be `some limitations <https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html>`__ on the number of HTTP operations per *prefix*.
+Therefore, the ``legacy`` structure might overcome these limitations.
+Note that, as of today, no one could confirm it had a real impact on Orthanc.

 The **RootPath** allows you to store the files in another folder as the root level of the object storage.
 Note: it shall not start with a ``/``.